 - Personal health issues or a family crisis: You may be affected by personal health issues or experience a family crisis.
 These issues can take away your focus on effectively running the company.
 An exit plan would help ensure the company will be run smoothly.

 - An economic recession: Economic recessions can have a significant effect on your company and you may want your company to avoid assuming the impact of a recession.

 - Unexpected offers: Large players may look to acquire your company.
 Even if you do not have any intentions of immediately selling the company, you would be able to have an insightful conversation if you have thought of an exit plan.

 - A clearly defined goal: By having a well-defined exit plan, you will also have a clear goal.
 An exit plan has a significant influence on your strategic decisions.

-Thank you for reading CFI’s guide to developing an exit strategy.
-To keep learning and advancing your career as a financial analyst, these resources will be a big help:
+Thank you for reading CFI’s guide to developing an Exit Strategy.
+To keep learning and advancing your career as a financial analyst, these CFI resources will be a big help: